W427697/Discord-/docs/writing-tests/test-coverage.md

 ### Set up the coverage addon

-To enable test coverage with Storybook, you'll need to take additional steps to set it up properly.
-We recommend you go through the [test runner documentation](./test-runner.md) before proceeding with the rest of the required configuration.
+Engineered to work alongside modern testing tools (e.g., [[Playwright](https://playwright.dev/)), the coverage addon automatically instruments your code and generates code coverage data.
+For an optimal experience, we recommend using the [test runner](./test-runner.md) alongside the coverage addon to run your tests.

-Run the following command to install the coverage addon and related dependencies:
+Run the following command to install the addon.

 <!-- prettier-ignore-start -->